 What is the Best Bus to Convert Into an RV?

-Conventional dog-nose style buses tend to be cheaper to buy, are said to be fairly easy to work on, and are quite readily available on the market.
+Conventional dog-nose style buses tend to be cheaper to purchase, are reportedly fairly easy to work on, and are readily available on the market.
 Combined, these factors make them a popular choice for bus RV conversion as well.

 A dog-nose (conventional) school bus has the engine in the front (nose).